Lagrangian skeleta of very affine complete intersections: Stabilising complete intersections

-\begin{proof} By Lemma \ref{lemma:liouv-inc}, we can replace $X_j$, $Y_j$ by larger subdomains $X'_j$, $Y'_j$ to arrange that the Liouville vector field of $Y_j$ is tangent to the subdomain $i_j(X_j)$ near the boundary, so without loss of generality suppose that that was the case to begin with to avoid notational clutter (one can use the Liouville flow to extend $\Phi$ to an isomorphism of symplectic normal bundles of $X'_0$ and $X'_1$ inside $Y'_0$ and $Y'_1$).
-As in the case of Theorem 3.4.10 of \cite{mcbook}, we can use the isomorphism $\Phi$ of symplectic normal bundles along with suitably chosen exponential maps to obtain a diffeomorphism $\varphi' \colon N(X_0) \rightarrow N(X_1)$ extending $\varphi$.
+\begin{proof} By Lemma \ref{lemma:liouv-inc}, we can replace $X_j$, $Y_j$ by larger subdomains $X'_j$, $Y'_j$ to arrange that the Liouville vector field of $Y_j$ is tangent to the subdomain $i_j(X_j)$ near the boundary, so without loss of generality suppose that that was the case to begin with to avoid notational clutter (clearly, one can also perform these enlargements simultaneously in a way that is compatible with the extension of $\varphi$ to an isomorphism of Liouville domains via the Liouville flow, which guarantees that the first diagram commutes, and the extension $\Phi'$ is also constructed through the Liouville flow).
+As in the case of \cite[Theorem 3.4.10]{mcbook}, we can use the isomorphism $\Phi$ of symplectic normal bundles along with suitably chosen exponential maps to obtain a diffeomorphism $\varphi' \colon N(X_0) \rightarrow N(X_1)$ extending $\varphi$.
 For the sake of brevity, denote $\omega_0=d\lambda_0$ the forms on $N(X_0)$ obtained by restricting the ones from $Y_0$ and $\omega_1=d\lambda_1$ the ones obtained by pulling back the forms from $Y_1$ through $\varphi'$.

 Analogously to the closed case, the forms $\omega_0$ and $\omega_1$ agree on $TY_0|_{X_0}$ by construction, and we also know that there exists a compactly supported function $f_0$ on $X_0$ such that $\lambda_1|_{X_0}=\lambda_0|_{X_0}+df_0$.
 In particular, this tells us that $\lambda_1|_{X_0}=\lambda_0|_{X_0}$ near infinity.
 Because the Liouville vector fields of $\lambda_{Y_j}$ are assumed to be tangent to $X_j$ near infinity, the Liouville vector fields $Z_j$ associated to $\lambda_j$ will be tangent to $X_0$ near infinity.
 Since Liouville diffeomorphisms preserve Liouville vector fields near infinity, this means that $Z_0|_{X_0}=Z_1|_{X_0}$ holds close to $\partial_\infty X_0$, so we get a stronger statement that the forms $\lambda_j=\omega(Z_j,\cdot)$ agree on $TY_0|_{X_0}$ near infinity.